Junio-Moreira/app-passwdGenerator/README.md

 ## Project 🎯

 This project is an Android application that generates secure and customizable passwords.
-Users can set security criteria and copy the generated password to the clipboard with a single click, all within a simple and intuitive interface.
+Users can set security criteria and copy the generated password to the clipboard with a single click.

 ## Layout 🎨